runtimeverification/k/k-distribution/k-tutorial/1_basic/19_debugging/README.md

 spot why it didn't apply on a particular term.
 For this reason, it can be useful to get the debugger to provide a log about how it tried to match that term.
 You can do this with the `k match` command.
-If you are stopped after having run `k start` or `k step`, you can obtain this log by running the command `k match MODULE.label subject` for a particular top-level rule label.
+If you are stopped after having run `k start` or `k step`, you can obtain this log for any rule after any step by running the command `k match MODULE.label subject` for a particular top-level rule label.

 For example, with the `baz` rule above, we get the following output: